Ventura Freeway: State Route 134

-Continuing eastward from the Hollywood Split as SR 134, the Ventura Freeway, now signed as east-west, skirts the northern edge of Griffith Park before intersecting the Golden State Freeway (I-5) and crossing the Los Angeles River.
+SR 134 then continues east, skirting the northern edge of Griffith Park before intersecting the Golden State Freeway (I-5) and crossing the Los Angeles River.
 After passing through Downtown Glendale south of the Verdugo Mountains, it continues along the southern slope of the San Rafael Hills between Glendale and Eagle Rock before entering Pasadena near the Arroyo Seco and terminating at the Foothill Freeway (I-210).

-The road is the main connector from the San Fernando Valley and points north to the San Gabriel Valley and points east.
-The future I-710 dead-ends at California Blvd and is signed as SR 710.
-Residents of South Pasadena have blocked efforts to extend I-710 north to California Boulevard from its current end at Valley Boulevard north of I-10 near the Alhambra/Los Angeles city limit.
-Signs on SR 134 and I-210 refer to the SR 710 stub in Pasadena as TO SR 110, because exiting left from the SR 710 stub onto California Blvd and turning right on Arroyo Parkway leads directly to SR 110, which is Pasadena's only direct freeway link to Downtown Los Angeles.
+SR 134 is the main connector from the San Fernando Valley and points north to the San Gabriel Valley and points east.
+The unsigned SR 710 travels south of the I-210/SR 134 interchange to its terminus at California Boulevard.
+Residents of South Pasadena have blocked efforts to extend SR 710 south from California Boulevard down to Valley Boulevard north of I-10 (northern terminus of I-710) near the Alhambra/Los Angeles city limit.
+Signs on SR 134 and I-210 refer to the SR 710 stub in Pasadena as "To SR 110", because exiting left from the SR 710 stub onto California Boulevard and turning right on Arroyo Parkway leads directly to SR 110, which is Pasadena's only direct freeway link to Downtown Los Angeles.